PiyalGeorge/Project-kottaram/README.md

 # Project-Kottaram
-> - This is the work done by Kottaram Boys.
+> - This is the work done by Kottaram boys.
 > - This is a django project. and is not yet completed.